Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-2/lecture-materials/react-with-ajax.md

 - Review the Functionality of the App
 - Including Third-Party Libraries
 - Accessing the Browser's Current Coordinates
-- Making Asynchronous/AJAX Calls in React
+- Making Asynchronous/AJAX Calls with the `useEffect` hook in React
 - Implement the _As a Visitor..._ User Story
 - Essential Questions